Adel Osseiran: Health problems

-An active and athletic man for much of his life, in later life Adel Osseiran developed serious health problems, not the least of which was his tremor.
-According to popular belief he had Parkinson's Disease, but in fact, he suffered from a more obscure malady known as Essential Tremor.
-This hereditary disease made it difficult for him to pursue the activities of his daily life, although his mind remained sharp.
+In later life Adel Osseiran developed serious health problems, not the least of which was his tremor.
+This hereditary disease made it difficult for him to pursue the activities of his daily life.

 Political career

-Adel Osseiran began his political career in 1936 right after his graduation when, alongside various dignitaries from Southern Lebanon (Jabal Amil), he began to campaign for the abolition of the tax that the French mandatory authorities were levying on agricultural land, particularly on tobacco farmers.
+Osseiran began his political career in 1936 right after his graduation when, alongside various dignitaries from Southern Lebanon (Jabal Amil), he began to campaign for the abolition of the tax that the French mandatory authorities were levying on agricultural land, particularly on tobacco farmers.
 After being arrested for making a fiery speech, he was taken to court and assigned a lawyer.
 However, he rejected all manner of legal counsel and undertook his own defense, turning it into a vigorous and spirited attack on the wrongdoings of the French mandatory authorities, as he saw them.

 In the same year, he founded the Arab Youth Party which called for the unity of Lebanon's youth under the banner of modern education, civic service, and the strengthening of national unity.
 The party, however, eventually became non-operational due to lack of funding and other reasons.

-In 1937 Adel Osseiran ran for the Lebanese parliament for the first time, and was the first candidate in the history of Lebanon to have a proper campaign platform.
-He was, however, opposed by the French and their allies, and lost the election.
+In 1937 Osseiran ran for the Lebanese parliament for the first time.
+He lost the election.

 In 1943 Osseiran was elected to the Lebanese parliament for the first time, a victory that proved to be the beginning of a long parliamentary career that ended only with his retirement from politics in 1992.
 He won every election after that with the exception of two (1951 and 1964).

-Until 2004 he held the record for the longest serving Member of Parliament in Lebanon's history.